LumIT-Labs/open-securekos/README.rst

 Test with VirtualBox
 ^^^^^^^^^^^^^^^^^^^^

+Virtual machine test is not recommended for a live operating system, because in order to fully appreciate its features a bare-metal-boot is to us the best experience.

-You can test Open Secure-K OS within the virtualization system of your choice; you first need to bit-bit copy the content of the USB key you have written by using the Open Secure-K OS Deployer into a file.
+However, you can test Open Secure-K OS within the virtualization system of your choice; you first need to bit-bit copy the content of the USB key you have written by using the Open Secure-K OS Deployer into a file.
 You cannot use the initial ISO image you have built (or downloaded) directly, because it lacks the liveng partitioning scheme.

 Thus, deploy the ISO image onto a USB key as previously described, then (locate USB key's device file with *fdisk -l*)::